 Funded by the Victorian Advocacy Futures Grant, Department of Health and Human Services (now known as Department of Families, Fairness and Housing).

-The project seeks to explore new models of accessing mainstream health system for Victorians who are deaf or hard of hearing.
+The project explored new models of accessing mainstream health system for Victorians who are deaf or hard of hearing.

 The project was governed by a Steering Committee, consisting of a representative from each organisation including Deaf Victoria, which meets every two months.